abstractqqq/dsds/README.md

 3. Cleaner pipeline construction and management (See examples below.)
 4. Compatible with Polars LazyFrames (Yes!
 Pipelines can enjoy the benefits of query optimization too!)
 5. Functional interface and fully typed functions for a better developer experience.
 No mixins, no multiple inheritance.
 No classes.
 No nonsenses.
+6. Even more performance for all of the above with the power of Rust!

 DSDS is built around your favorite: [Polars Dataframe](https://github.com/pola-rs/polars)